jeffreymacatuggal/django-test/README.md

-# Django Rest Api w/ Scrapy
+# Django Rest API w/ Scrapy

 This is a python test that scrape data from a website then save the data in database the retrieve scrape data using Django Rest Api.